Garron DuPree

 Garron DuPree (born December 4, 1989) is a bass guitarist and recording engineer from Texas.
 DuPree began his career as a professional musician in 2005 at the age of 15 as the bassist for the group Eisley, and became the bassist for Say Anything in 2013.
 DuPree is also a recording engineer as well as a session musician.

 Personal life

 Garron was born in Houston, TX. and was raised in the surrounding cities of Richmond, and Sugar Land, Texas.
-He is the 2nd of 5 children from his mother, Parrish DuPree, and father, Wade DuPree.
-Surrounded by the more rural environments of Texas, Garron grew up in the country side owning several horses.
+He is the second of five children from his mother, Parrish DuPree, and father, Wade DuPree.
+Surrounded by the more rural environments of Texas, Garron grew up in the countryside owning several horses.
 He is a self-proclaimed Christian, along with the majority of his family, and grew up participating and playing music at his church in Texas.
 He married his girlfriend of nearly 10 years, Madeline DuPree, in July, 2014.